Neural network (machine learning)

-Training

-Neural networks are typically trained through empirical risk minimization, which is based on the idea of optimizing, the network's parameters to minimize the difference, or empirical risk, between the predicted output and the actual target values in a given dataset.
-Gradient-based methods such as backpropagation are usually used to estimate the parameters of the network.
-During the training phase, ANNs learn from labeled training data by iteratively updating their parameters to minimize a defined loss function.
-This method allows the network to generalize to unseen data.
+Training neural networks is a compute-intensive process, accelerated by the use of graphics processing units (GPUs), and large datasets.

-Simplified example of training a neural network in object detection: The network is trained by multiple images that are known to depict starfish and sea urchins, which are correlated with "nodes" that represent visual features.
-The starfish match with a ringed texture and a star outline, whereas most sea urchins match with a striped texture and oval shape.
-However, the instance of a ring textured sea urchin creates a weakly weighted association between them.
+Simplified example of training a neural network in object detection: The network is trained by multiple images known to depict starfish and sea urchins, which are correlated with "nodes" representing visual features.
+Starfish match with a ringed texture and star outline, whereas most sea urchins match with a striped texture and oval shape.

+The resulting model contains weighted associations between visual features and output categories.
+Because one training image depicts a ring-textured sea urchin, the model also develops a weak association between ringed texture and sea urchin.

-Subsequent run of the network on an input image (left): The network correctly detects the starfish.
-However, the weakly weighted association between ringed texture and sea urchin also confers a weak signal to the latter from one of two intermediate nodes.
-In addition, a shell that was not included in the training gives a weak signal for the oval shape, also resulting in a weak signal for the sea urchin output.
+Subsequent run of the model on an input image (left): The network correctly detects the starfish.
+However, the weak association between ringed texture and sea urchin also gives a weak signal to the latter from one of two intermediate nodes.
+In addition, a shell not included in the training gives a weak signal for the oval shape, also resulting in a weak signal for the sea urchin output.
 These weak signals may result in a false positive result for sea urchin.

-In reality, textures and outlines would not be represented by single nodes, but rather by associated weight patterns of multiple nodes.
+In reality, such textures and outlines would not be represented by single nodes, but rather by associated weight patterns of multiple nodes.

+Architectural innovations such as convolutional neural networks (CNNs) significantly improved performance in computer vision tasks, while recurrent neural networks (RNNs) enabled modeling of sequential data such as speech and time-series information.
+Transformer architectures introduced attention mechanisms that allow neural networks to model long-range dependencies in data and have been the basis of large language models.

+Artificial neural networks are used for myriad tasks including chatbots, large-scale text, image, and video generation, and robotics.

 History

-Early work
+Mathematical foundations

-Today's deep neural networks are based on early work in statistics over 200 years ago.
-The simplest kind of feedforward neural network (FNN) is a linear network, which consists of a single layer of output nodes with linear activation functions; the inputs are fed directly to the outputs via a series of weights.
+Deep neural networks are based on statistics developed over 200 years ago.
+The simplest kind of feedforward neural network (FNN) is a linear network, which consists of a single layer of output nodes with linear activation functions; the inputs are fed directly to the outputs via weights.
 The sum of the products of the weights and the inputs is calculated at each node.
-The mean squared errors between these calculated outputs and the given target values are minimized by creating an adjustment to the weights.
-This technique has been known for over two centuries as the method of least squares or linear regression.
-It was used as a means of finding a good rough linear fit to a set of points by Legendre (1805) and Gauss (1795) for the prediction of planetary movement.
+The mean squared errors between these calculated outputs and the given target values are minimized by adjusting to the weights.
+This technique is the method of least squares or linear regression.
+It was used to find a rough linear fit to a set of points by Legendre (1805) and Gauss (1795) for the prediction of planetary movement.